Rob Murphy

 This ensures that Aboriginal and Torres Strait Islander perspectives are central in decisions relating to all areas of our work.
 It also acknowledges the nuanced cultural obligations and priorities of Aboriginal and Torres Strait Islander communities across Australia.
 Our geographically disparate team with lived connections to different regions, help grow a deep knowledge of this diversity.

-Aboriginal and Torres Strait Islander Cultural Coordinator
+Aboriginal and Torres Strait Islander Partnerships Manager, Queensland

 Bruce Hammond